Polotno Docs

 (6) Making backend API to load templates

 This step is out of Polotno scope.
 You can use any backend stack you like.
-Most likely, you will need API to get a list of available templates.
+Most likely, you will need an API to get a list of available templates.
 For every design, you will have to share a public path to json file and png preview.

 (7 and 8) Displaying templates on side panel